DEVELOPMENTAL & COPY EDITING

-Manuscripts, presentations, speeches & books
+Manuscripts, podcasts, speeches & books

-in the humanities, performing & visual arts & marketing.
+in the humanities, performing & visual arts & marketing

 I am thrilled to recommend Jayne Benjulian as an editor.
 I worked with Jayne on the final drafts of my book, The Existential Actor: Life and Death, Onstage and Off, for approximately six months.
-Her sharp editorial eye and firm (yet somehow gentle) guidance were hugely important factors in allowing me to bring the book into its final form, attracting a publisher (Smith and Kraus), and crossing the finish line to publication. – Jeff Zinn MORE
+Her sharp editorial eye and firm (yet somehow gentle) guidance were hugely important factors in allowing me to bring the book into its final form, attracting a publisher (Smith and Kraus), and crossing the finish line to publication.
+MORE

 In editing my manuscript, Jayne has given me direction, encouragement, and wonderful thoughtful and extensive feedback.
 I appreciate the information, communication, and consistent support she gives to my writing and to me.
 Through her efforts, I have secured a book contract with New York University Press.
 I look forward to working with her for the completion of the manuscript.